 2. Food rejoins you with parts of ourselves

 When you’ve had an eating disorder you can sometimes lose sight of your playful side and your humor gets buried.
 The capacity to be moved by simple things may be forgotten as you have met the daily demands of your illness.

 Certain foods eaten in recovery may become powerful conduits for memories and associations.
 The right food can provide access to neglected psychological regions.
-You might enjoy, for example, eating a club sandwich brought from a deli, and then link it internally, to your seven-year-old self, who used to eat in a similar place with your grandmother.
-Maybe you need to recover some of the feelings you had and the joy of being alive you had at that point and that particular food can help you to remember that.
+You might enjoy, for example, eating a club sandwich brought from a deli.
+And then link it internally, to your seven-year-old self, who used to eat in a similar place with your grandmother.
+Maybe you need to recover some of the joy of being alive you had at that point.
+A particular food can help you to remember.
 Or maybe you discover that roasting marshmallows takes you back to camping with your family, when you sang songs around the fire and looked up at the stars.

 Thanks to food, you can reconnect with such important and easily forgotten parts of your own personal history.

 When you are trying to heal from an eating disorder and change your life, food plays a huge role.
-Of course, you need to fill yourself up with other things, books, classes, therapy and teachers which can pull you in the right directions.
-But plays a big role in this inner transformation as well.
+Of course, you need to fill yourself up with other things.
+Books, classes, therapy and teachers which can pull you in the right directions.
+But food plays a big role in this inner transformation as well.

 One of the pulls of an eating disorder is to provide structure; to make you set ‘goals’, as unhealthy those goals may be.
 Without those, you must lean new ways to set healthy goals which can symbolize the way you want to live in the world.